UnbendableStraw/homepwn-simple/README.md

-# Simple HomePod USB / UART Adapter
+# Simple HomePod USB / UART Adapter (WORK IN PROGRESS)
 This is a forked / modified repo of el1ng's and tihmstar's homepod adapters.
 I've only made minor tweaks to the adapters, and refocused the README

 ## You Will Need